danice/sage50-woocommerce/README.md

 ## Description
-Command line utility to export and update a list of products exported from Sage 50 in XML format to [woocommerce](https://woocommerce.com/).
+Command line utility to import and update a list of products exported from Sage 50 in XML format to [woocommerce](https://woocommerce.com/).

 ---